 Focus the goals statement on how you see this program fitting into your larger goals, and show that you understand what kinds of outcomes our program supports.
 If you relate information about your history, focus on recent endeavors in education or work experience directly related to writing studies.
 We assume that all of our students are passionate about reading and writing, so you do not need to make that explicit statement.

+We prefer but do not require academic recommendations.
 We find that the most persuasive letters of recommendation come from former professors rather than employers.